monkstone/monkstone.github.com/_posts/2018-01-30-hype-java-lambda.md

 categories: jruby_art update
 keywords: ruby-processing, JRubyArt, hype, java, lambda
 ---
 Since jdk8 it is possible to replace anonymous classes in callbacks with lambda (but you can't do this in processing ide).
-Here is [hype][:https://github.com/hype/HYPE_Processing] sketch converted to use java lambda:-
+Here is [hype][hype_library] sketch converted to use java lambda:-

 ```java
 import processing.core.PApplet;